-Meet school board member and candidate Eric Robinson
+Meet School Board member and candidate Eric Robinson

-Eric Robinson, candidate for the Sarasota County School Board for district 3 is running for re-election this November.
+Eric Robinson, candidate for the Sarasota County School Board for District 3, is running for re-election.

 Robinson, 52, moved to Venice in Sarasota County in 2001 to start and raise his family.